Last updated May 12, 2023

 - For patients who do not receive any COVID-19 vaccine, the discussion should be documented in the patient’s medical record.
 During subsequent office visits, obstetrician–gynecologists should address ongoing questions and concerns and offer vaccination again.
 Clinicians should reinforce the importance of other prevention measures such as hand washing, physical distancing, and wearing a mask.

-ACOG strongly recommends that lactating individuals be vaccinated against COVID-19.
+ACOG strongly recommends that lactating individuals be vaccinated against COVID-19, including receipt of a recommended bivalent mRNA vaccine dose.
 While lactating individuals were not included in most clinical trials, COVID-19 vaccines should not be withheld from lactating individuals who otherwise meet criteria for vaccination.
 Theoretical concerns regarding the safety of vaccinating lactating individuals do not outweigh the potential benefits of receiving the vaccine, and a growing body of evidence demonstrates that COVID-19 vaccination is safe during lactation (Bertrand 2021, Kachikis 2021).
 Further, current data demonstrate that lactating people who have received mRNA COVID-19 vaccines have antibodies in their breast milk, suggesting a potential protective effect against infection in the infant, although the degree of clinical benefit is not yet known (Perl 2021, Young 2021).
 There is no need to avoid initiation or discontinue breastfeeding in patients who receive a COVID-19 vaccine (ABM 2020).